South Korea exported US$708.9 billion worth of products during 2025, up by 3.7% compared to $683.7 billion for 2021.

 It would be unrealistic for any exporting nation to expect across-the-board positive trade balances with all its importing partners.
 Similarly, that export country doesn’t necessarily post a negative trade balance with each individual partner with which it exchanges exports and imports.

-Among South Korea’s trading partners that cause the greatest negative trade balances, South Korean deficits with the United Arab Emirates (up 244.6%), Indonesia (up 153.7%) and Iraq (up 92.1%) grew at the fastest pace from 2021 to 2022.
+Among South Korea’s trading partners that cause the greatest negative trade balances, South Korean deficits with mainland China (up 65.1%), Australia (up 24.6%) and Japan (up 12.6%) grew at the fastest pace from 2024 to 2025.

 These cashflow deficiencies clearly indicate South Korea’s competitive disadvantages with the above countries, but also represent key opportunities for South Korea to develop country-specific strategies to strengthen its overall position in international trade.